aslanon/sleers/PRD.md

-You are an expert product manager tasked with creating a detailed Product Requirements Document (PRD) for sleer.
+You are an expert product manager tasked with creating a detailed Product Requirements Document (PRD) for creavit-studio.

-# sleer - Product Requirements Document
+# creavit-studio - Product Requirements Document

 ## Project Overview